EmbarkStudios/cargo-deny/docs/src/checks/bans/cfg.md

 #### The `version` field (optional)

 An optional version constraint specifying the range of crate versions that will match.
-Defaults to all versions (`*`).
+Defaults to any version.

 #### The `wrappers` field (optional)